nevinbaiju/pose_estimation_android_app/README.md

 ## Getting Started

+* Android folder contains the app code
+* The code folder contains the feature modules and test notebooks.

 * Run the sample code on your Android device or emulator
 * Try extending the code to add new features and functionality